 BRLF’s philosophy is to work through a partnership model.
-Amongst the most important stakeholders in the foundation’s endeavours are its donors, who have actively supported the foundation.
+One of the most important stakeholders in the foundation’s endeavors is its donors, who have actively supported the foundation.

 BRLF has also received grants from some private donors such as Tata Trusts, UNDP, Ford Foundation.
-Arghyam and Axis Bank Foundation.
+Arghyam, Axis Bank Foundation and VA Tech Wabag.
 Tata Trusts and Ford Foundation have each contributed Rs 10 crore to the corpus of the Foundation.
 UNDP has granted an amount of Rs 1 crore towards BRLF’s operations.
-Arghyam is supporting BRLF’s flagship initiative – Participatory Ground Water Management through a grant of Rs 93.3 lakhs for a period of five years.
-European Union has also awarded BRLF a project on “Strengthening Civil Society Action for transforming lives of the Particularly Vulnerable Tribal Groups of Jharkhand and Madhya Pradesh” with a grant outlay of EUR 967.321.
-The overall Objective of the action is to transform the lives and livelihoods of the particularly vulnerable tribal groups and Dalits of Madhya Pradesh and Jharkhand.
-The action is going to be implemented in about 279 villages of 4 blocks in 3 districts of Madhya Pradesh and two blocks of 2 districts in Jharkhand through 5 of our Co-Applicants.
+Arghyam is supporting BRLF’s flagship initiative – Participatory ground water management through a grant of Rs 93.3 lakhs for a period of five years.
+BRLF has also entered into a tripartite agreement with the Axis Bank Foundation to jointly fund SRIJAN’s project targeting 50,000 households.
+ABF is to commit Rs19.4 crore for this initiative.
+Recently BRLF has also received Grant from Jharkhand State Livelihoods promotion society.